California State Route 4: Route description

+(a) Route 80 in Hercules to Route 5 in Stockton via north of Concord and via Antioch.

+(b) Route 5 to Route 99.

+(c) Route 99 in Stockton to Route 49 at Altaville via the vicinity of Copperopolis.

+(d) Route 49 in Angels Camp to Route 89 near Markleeville via Murphys, Calaveras Big Trees, Dorrington, and Bear Valley.

-SR 4, begins in Hercules at San Pablo Avenue just to the west of Interstate 80 as part of John Muir Parkway (the actual parkway extends west of San Pablo Avenue as a city-maintained thoroughfare).
+SR 4 begins in Hercules at San Pablo Avenue just to the west of Interstate 80 as part of John Muir Parkway (the actual parkway extends west of San Pablo Avenue as a city-maintained thoroughfare).
 SR 4 starts heading east as a divided four-lane freeway from its junction at Interstate 80, but then the route's eastbound lanes become an expressway for a short section in unincorporated Contra Costa County between Sycamore Avenue and Cummings Skyway.
 After becoming a full freeway again, SR 4 runs through Martinez and past the John Muir National Historic Site and the historic Franklin Canyon Adobe.
 SR 4 then enters another unincorporated area of Contra Costa County where it intersects with Interstate 680 and becomes the California Delta Highway.
-SR 4 then runs east through Concord, Pittsburg, and Antioch.
+SR 4 then becomes an eight-lane freeway through Concord, Pittsburg, and Antioch.
 The of the Bay Area Rapid Transit (BART) system runs in the freeway's center median from the Port Chicago Highway interchange in Concord to just east of the Hillcrest Avenue interchange in Antioch, where that line currently ends at the Antioch station.
-The freeway then turns southward at its intersection with SR 160, bypassing the Bay Area's rapidly growing and outermost eastern suburbs of Oakley and Brentwood.
+The freeway then becomes a four-lane freeway again as it turns southward at its intersection with SR 160, bypassing the Bay Area's rapidly growing and outermost eastern suburbs of Oakley and Brentwood.
 The freeway ends after the Balfour Road interchange, becoming a conventional two-lane highway.
-SR 4 then passes the suburb of Discovery Bay before continuing east across Victoria Island.
+SR 4 then passes the suburb of Discovery Bay before continuing east across Victoria Island and Roberts Island.
 From SR 160 to Marsh Creek Road, the highway is also known as the John Marsh Heritage Highway.